 - Pat down the loaf with your palm and fingers so that it flattens out a bit (just a bit).

 - Apply your egg yolk wash with a pastry brush.

-- Use your crinkle cutter (or knife) to cut the loaf into 10 equally-sized pieces.
-Put onto an ungreased cookie sheet.
+- Use your crinkle cutter (or knife) to cut the loaf into 10 equally sized pieces.
+Put the pieces onto an ungreased cookie sheet.

 - Allow to cool and enjoy!

 The pastry dough can be made with egg yolks instead of the sour cream, if you want a richer-hued pastry dough.
 Apparently this is the way my grandmother made it.
 You'd need to add enough yolks to achieve the same dough consistency as you would with the sour cream.

 There are far more variations when it comes to the filling.
 Here are some common variations and additions (from traditional to less traditional):

 - mahleb: a powder made from the pits of a type of cherry; it has an almond/cherry flavor

 - ground walnuts